Terms and Conditions

-(a) to check that tickets, vouchers and travelers match and that every person on the booking form has appropriate travel documentation (including valid passports & visas), photo-identification and insurance so that each person on the booking form is entitled to enter the country where the holiday is to take place;
+(a) To check that tickets, vouchers and travellers match and that every person on the booking form has appropriate travel documentation (including valid passports & visas), photo-identification and insurance so that each person on the booking form is entitled to enter the country where the holiday is to take place.

 (h) It is a condition of hiring, borrowing or use of any equipment during your holiday that you carry adequate insurance cover against the risk that as a result of your use of equipment you cause damage either to the equipment or to other persons and/or their property.
 Please see Clause 3 for further details regarding insurance.

-(l) to recognize that many holiday activities are vigorous & adventurous and/or involve some incidental risk of injury & it is your responsibility to ensure that you have the required level of fitness and skill to participate in such activities.
-In particular if you are traveling with children they remain your responsibility and you should exercise care in deciding whether your children are capable or undertaking the activities that are selected for or by them.
-Our local staff and suppliers are not teachers or child minders and are not to be considered in loco parentis;
+(l) To recognize that many holiday activities are vigorous & adventurous and/or involve some incidental risk of injury & it is your responsibility to ensure that you have the required level of fitness and skill to participate in such activities.
+In particular, if you are travelling with children they remain your responsibility and you should exercise care in deciding whether your children are capable of undertaking the activities that are selected for or by them.
+Our local staff and suppliers are not teachers or childminders and are not to be considered in loco parentis;

 (c) Because it is difficult for us to investigate complaints after the passage of time you agree that in all cases (except only those involving personal injury or death) where a complaint is not received in writing at the address in clause 1 within 28 days beginning on the day of your return to the UK, Alpine Elements shall not be liable to pay any compensation in respect of such complaint.